FunnelKit

 Whether you're running a promotion, recovering abandoned carts, or sharing a product link on social media, a direct WooCommerce checkout URL can simplify the user experience and drive more conversions.

-In this guide, we will show you how to create checkout URLs for simple, variable, and grouped products, along with tips on setting quantities and applying coupons directly via the URL.
+In this guide, we will show you three ways to create a checkout URL, from the native WooCommerce method to a plugin, along with tips on setting quantities and applying coupons directly via the URL.

 TL;DR